erichosick/sql-watch/packages/sql-watch/README.md

 * Faster SQL development time
 * Use `sql-watch` as a migration tool for production
 * Backwards compatible with the sql migration script pattern: use `sql-watch` for development and a migration tool when pushing to production
+* Easily support and maintain sql in legacy databases
+* Focus on minimizing risk of breaking production databases

 ## Setup